Image

 What Are Common Defenses Against Child Pornography Charges in Lawrence County, MO?

-The Combs Waterkotte skilled Lawrence County, MO child pornography defense team boasts a collective experience of over 60 years, dedicated to defending clients across the Lawrence County, MO area in cases similar to yours.
-While every case is different with unique circumstances, some defense strategies our attorneys have used include:
+The Combs Waterkotte skilled Lawrence County, MO child pornography defense team boasts a collective experience of over 60 years, dedicated to defending clients in Lawrence County, MO in cases similar to yours.
+While each case presents its own unique circumstances, our attorneys employ various defense strategies, including:

 An Unintentional Possession Defense

-Your Combs Waterkotte defense lawyer can establish the most important factor – that you didn’t possess child pornography to your knowledge.
-Give us a call now at (314) 900-HELP or reach out to us online.
+Your Combs Waterkotte defense attorney will work to establish that you were not aware of possessing child porn.
+Give us a call right away at (314) 900-HELP or contact us online.

 Illegal Search and Seizure

-Law enforcement often makes procedural errors violating an individual’s Fourth Amendment rights under the Constitution.
-The Combs Waterkotte defense team always has your rights, your future, and your best interests in mind in Lawrence County, MO.
-If evidence was seized illegally, your Lawrence County, MO child pornography defense lawyer will argue its inadmissibility.
+Law enforcement often makes procedural errors, violating an individual’s Fourth Amendment rights under the Constitution.
+The Combs Waterkotte defense team is vigilant in protecting your rights, future, and best interests.
+Law enforcement can occasionally push the limits on getting a warrant or may search beyond the scope of said warrant.
+If evidence against you was seized illegally, your child pornography defense lawyer will argue it is inadmissible.

 Entrapment

-Entrapment can occur in a variety of scenarios throughout Missouri.
-This defense asserts that you would not have committed the offense if law enforcement hadn’t contacted you and persuaded you to do so.
-In some cases, officers may induce individuals to purchase content that wasn’t clearly labeled or believed to be child porn, only to arrest them for buying child porn.
+Entrapment can occur in a variety of scenarios throughout the Lawrence County, MO area.
+The defense is rooted in the fact that you would not have committed the offense if law enforcement hadn’t contacted you and persuaded you to do so.
+Officers could also try to induce individuals to purchase content which wasn’t clearly labeled or believed to be child porn, only to arrest them for buying child porn.
 Entrapment occurs more frequently than we might realize, especially in instances where law enforcement conducts child porn sting operations, rounding up numerous individuals, not all of whom are guilty.

 Psychological Addiction/Mitigating Circumstances